nens/lizard-docs/source/e_viewer.rst

 The projection determines the unit for the pixel size, with some having degrees as a unit and others having meters.
 You have the options to either export the full raster, or to make a selection with the `draw rectangle` tool in the bottom right corner.
 If you select a region, but are unhappy, you are able to click the red bin icon to remove the selection.
-There is a limited amount of pixels you are able to export, this is too limit the size of the returned file and the time it takes to download the file.
+There is a limited amount of pixels you are able to export, this is to limit the size of the returned file and the time it takes to download the file.
-The cap is at 1.000.000.000 pixels.
+The cap is at 10.000.000.000 pixels.

 .. image:: /images/e_exporterror_01.jpg